riftmat/Movie-search-tool/README.md

 # Movie-search-tool
 Movie searching app.
-Created using JS Mastery tutorial
+Created using JS Mastery tutorial.
+To run you must have react and use npm start.